KoljaWindeler/energy_calc/README.md

 # energy_calc

-Adds a sensor to Home Assistant that displays the daily ussage of your solar panels.
+Adds a sensor to Home Assistant that displays the daily usage of your solar panels.
 The integration requires two sensors:
-1. a sensor that shall provide the current grid power (positiv for "buying power", negatvie if you "sell" power to the grid)
+1. a sensor that shall provide the current grid power (positive for "buying power", negative if you "sell" power to the grid)
 2. the current power of your solar inverter
 The integration will consume updates of both entities and integrate the current power to an energy value.